 Configuring Crossplane with Argo CD

 Argo CD and Crossplane are a great combination.
 Argo CD provides GitOps while Crossplane turns any Kubernetes cluster into a Universal Control Plane for all of your resources.
-There are configuration details required in order for the two to work together properly.
+Configuration details are required in order for the two to work together properly.
 This doc will help you understand these requirements.
 It is recommended to use Argo CD version 2.4.8 or later with Crossplane.

 Argo CD synchronizes Kubernetes resource manifests stored in a Git repository with those running in a Kubernetes cluster (GitOps).
-There are different ways to configure how Argo CD tracks resources.
+Argo CD has different ways to configure how it tracks resources.
 With Crossplane, you need to configure Argo CD to use Annotation based resource tracking.
 See the Argo CD docs for additional detail.

 Configuring Argo CD with Crossplane